When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Best Just for the Pictures

-We’re going light on the reading again.
+We are going light on the reading again with this pick.
 “The Yellow Balloon” by Charlotte Dematons has no words.
-Instead, it has beautiful watercolor images depicting a range of time periods and a touch of fantasy.
+Instead, it features intricate watercolor images depicting different eras and landscapes.

-You and your child will follow a yellow balloon through the book as it navigates through different countries and eras.
+You and your child follow a tiny yellow balloon through the book as it navigates through different countries.
 The pictures are incredibly detailed, and you can spot a million little stories within them.

-This is a super book for stimulating your child’s imagination, as you can easily invent your own stories together by looking at what is happening in the pictures.
+This is superb for stimulating your child’s imagination.
+Since there is no text, you can invent your own stories together based on what you see in the pictures.

 Feedback: Was This Article Helpful?